albertkurnia/go-scrawling/readme.md

 # go-scrawling
-I learn how to scraw a web and send the data using JSON
+I learn how to scrap/crawl a web and send the data using JSON

 ## Setup Environment